Skip to content

 Integration tests:

-• Deploy operator via bootstrap composition with waitForReady: true
+• Deploy operator via bootstrap or platform composition with waitForReady: true

 • Ground-truth pod verification: After status assertions, run kubectl get pods -n {ns} -o json and verify all pods are Running with all containers Ready.
 Allow up to 10 restarts for KRO mode (simultaneous deploy causes transient CrashLoopBackOff while dependencies start).